SoltidueMarquez/MotionMillion-Codes/README.md

 This work is licensed under a Apache License.

-If you have any question, please contact at Ke Fan and cc to Shunlin Lu Chen and Jingbo Wang.
+If you have any question, please contact at Ke Fan and cc to Shunlin Lu and Jingbo Wang.